Nice aleph_1 generated non-P-points, I: Introduction

+So problems~\ref{z2} and~\ref{boxplus2b} will be resolved by the methods we start developing here, but presently not~\ref{boxplus2a} and~\ref{boxplus2c} (a problem of van Douwen and a problem of Dow).

-In the present work, first we define ultrafilters of the right kinds analgous to $P$--points but with no $P$--point as a quotient; this is done in \S1,\S2.
-In \S3 we deal with basic connections to forcing that we will use in the independence results in subsequent papers.
-For instance, we give sufficient conditions for a forcing $\bbQ$ to have the property that: for every old CWT (countable well founded tree) any colouring of the maximal nodes, by 2 colours (in $\bold V^{\bbQ}$) contains a monochromatic positive subtree.
+In the present article we define ultrafilters analogous to $P$-points but with no $P$-point as a quotient; this is done in Sections 2 and 3.
+In the fourth section we deal with basic connections to forcing that we will use in the independence results in subsequent papers.

-In the secon paper of the series (presently the first half of \cite{Sh:F1127}) we present those ultrafilters in a more general framework and deal with sufficient conditions for such an ultrafilter to generate an ultrafilter in a suitable generic extension.
+In the second paper of the series (still ``work in progress'') we present these ultrafilters in a more general framework and deal with sufficient conditions for such an ultrafilter to generate an ultrafilter in a suitable generic extension.
 For the limit case we continue the proof of preservation theorems in \cite{Sh:f}, in particular \cite[Ch.VI,1.26,1.27]{Sh:f} and Case A with transitivity of \cite[Ch.XVIII,\S3]{Sh:f}.
 For the successor case we need that the relevant forcing preserves our ultrafilters.
-We will conclude with the proof for $\CON(\gu=\aleph_1+$ no $P$--points).
+We will conclude with the proof for $\CON(\gu=\aleph_1+$ no $P$-points).
+In \cite{Sh:E104} we deal with the consistency of the preservation of an ultrafilter by e.g. Sacks forcing CS support of them and more.

-In the third part (currently the second half of \cite{Sh:F1127}) we note that the ultrafilters so far were really analogous to selective (= Ramsey) ultrafilters and give a more general framework which really includes $P$--points.
+Noting that the ultrafilters so far were really analogous to selective (i.e., Ramsey) ultrafilters we plan to give a more general framework which also includes $P$-points in a planned third part.

-We thank Alan Dow for asking me about $\boxplus_2(B),(C)$ and for some comments and Andrzej Ros{\l}anowski for much help.

-\begin{remark} There may be $P$-point while $\gd > \aleph_1$, see Blass and Shelah \cite{BsSh:242} and references there, but the existence of ultrafilters in the direction here, far from $P$--point, implies ${\gd} = \aleph_1$, see the survey of Blass \cite{Bls10}.
-But note that the ultrafilter may be $\aleph_1$-generated in a different sense: union of $\aleph_1$ families of the form $\fil(B) \cap \cP(\max(B))$, see \ref{a5}(3E).
+\begin{remark} There may be $P$-point while $\gd > \aleph_1$, see Blass and Shelah \cite{Sh:242} and references there, but the existence of ultrafilters in the direction here, far from $P$-point, implies ${\gd} = \aleph_1$, see the survey of Blass \cite{Bls10}.
+But note that the ultrafilter may be $\aleph_1$-generated in a different sense: union of $\aleph_1$ families of the form $\fil(B) \cap \cP(\max(B))$.

 Note that it may be harder (than in the $P$-point case) to build such ultrafilters as here which are $\mu$-generated instead of $\aleph_1$-generated because of the unbounded countable depth involved.
-We have not looked at this as well as at the natural variants of our definition (not to speak of generalization to reasonable ultrafilters, see \cite{Sh:830} and Roslanowski and Shelah \cite{RoSh:889,RoSh:890}).
+We have not looked at this as well as at the natural variants of our definition (not to speak of generalization to reasonable ultrafilters, see \cite{Sh:830} and Ros{\l}anowski and Shelah \cite{Sh:889}, \cite{Sh:890}). \end{remark}